ikarth/ViaAppiaNovel/output.markdown

 \newpage

-# Viminacium to Naissus
+# Viminacium To Naissus

-Leaving Viminacium, Virgil set out for Tibiscum by road, at least 96 miles.

-Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
-He set out from {from} amidst a throng travelling the same way.
-Above the roads are ruins, among which is a cave sacred to Asclepius.
+## From Viminacium to Tibiscum

+From Viminacium to Tibiscum is a journey of about 96 miles when travelling by road.

+There a spring wells up, and around about it is a meadow.
+The road narrows here, an orchard wall encroaching on it.
+They pass a pillar on the right surmounted by a stone urn.
+His shoes are covered in dust from the road.
+A grove of Minerva is hard by the road, a grove of poplar trees.

 Insert story about 207495

 Insert story about ['45.459', '22.186']

-Virgil departed from Tibiscum, intending to travel by road to Viminacium, a journey of about 96 miles.
+## From Tibiscum to Viminacium

+Leaving Tibiscum, Virgil set out for Viminacium by road, about 96 miles away.

-On the road from {from} to {destination} there is a village, in which there is a temple and grove.
-He left the city early, before the rising of the sun.
-There is a fountain of cold water springing from the rock.
-Above the roads are ruins, among which is a cave sacred to Asclepius.
-He passes another milestone.
-Along the road are graves, and a cenotaph.
-A cloud passes in front of the sun.
+Workers are raising the level of the road.
+An oxcart passes, loaded with grain.
+On the road from Tibiscum to Viminacium there is a village, in which there is a temple and grove.
+A grove of Minerva is hard by the road, a grove of poplar trees.

 Insert story about 207549

 Insert story about ['44.716', '21.167']

+## From Viminacium to Singidunum

-Virgil departed from Viminacium, intending to travel on a military boat headed upstream to Singidunum, at least 49 miles.
+Leaving Viminacium, Virgil set out for Singidunum on a military boat headed upstream, at least 49 miles.

-A breeze from an unexpected quarter cools the air.
-He presses onward.
 A cloud passes in front of the sun.

 Insert story about 207443

 Insert story about ['44.802', '20.466']

+## Travelling on a military boat floating downstream to Viminacium

-Virgil departed from Singidunum, intending to travel on a military boat floating downstream to Viminacium, at least 49 miles.
+Intending to travel on a military boat floating downstream to Viminacium, Virgil left Singidunum.
+It was about 49 miles away.

-No backward glances for the city left behind.
 The countryside is quieter than the city.

 Insert story about 207549

 Insert story about ['44.716', '21.167']

-From Viminacium to Horreum Margi is about 57 miles away when travelling by road.
+## Travelling by road

+Intending to travel by road to Horreum Margi, Virgil left Viminacium.
+It was a distance of about 57 miles.

-The sun beats down..
-Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
+An oxcart passes, loaded with grain.
+The sun beats down.
+There a spring wells up, and around about it is a meadow.
+He passes another milestone.

+There was no story for None

+## 51 miles to Naissus

+Leaving Horreum Margi, Virgil set out for Naissus by road, about 51 miles away.

+A caravan from Naissus passed by.
+His shoes are covered in dust from the road.
+There is a fountain of cold water springing from the rock.
 By the road is a salt spring.
-Above the roads are ruins, among which is a cave sacred to Asclepius.

-There was no story for None

-Leaving Horreum Margi, Virgil set out for Naissus by road, a journey of about 51 miles.

-He left the city early, before the rising of the sun.
-Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
-Above the roads are ruins, among which is a cave sacred to Asclepius.
-A caravan from {destination} passed by.
-As they go up from {from}, they see the ruined walls.
+The road narrows here, an orchard wall encroaching on it.
+Along the road are graves, and a cenotaph.
+Next to the straight road that leads to Naissus, there is visible a sculpted tomb.

 Insert story about 207303

 Insert story about ['43.316', '21.894']

-Leaving Naissus, Virgil set out for Ulpiana by road, about 80 miles away.
+## 80 miles to Ulpiana

+Virgil departed from Naissus, intending to travel by road to Ulpiana, at least 80 miles.

+On the road from Naissus to Ulpiana there is a village, in which there is a temple and grove.
 By the road is a salt spring.
+The sun beats down.
+A caravan from Ulpiana passed by.

+There was no story for None

+Insert story about ['0', '0']

+## To Naissus by road

+Intending to travel by road to Naissus, Virgil left Ulpiana.
+It was a distance of about 80 miles.

+He left the city early, before the rising of the sun.
+As they go up from Ulpiana, they see the ruined walls.
 Along the road are graves, and a cenotaph.
+On the road from Ulpiana to Naissus there is a village, in which there is a temple and grove.
+A caravan from Naissus passed by.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.
-He passes another milestone.
-He left the city early, before the rising of the sun.
-They pass a pillar on the right surmounted by a stone urn.

-There was no story for None

-Insert story about ['0', '0']

-From Ulpiana to Naissus is about 80 miles away when travelling by road.

-Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
-As they go up from {from}, they see the ruined walls.

 Insert story about 207303